-Our team of compassionate experts can guide you through the process and speak to you in complete confidence.
+Our team of compassionate knowledgeable experts can guide you through the abuse claims process and speak to you in complete confidence.
 Call us for a no obligation discussion about your case, we will confirm your options and discuss your entitlement to make a claim.

 Survivors of sexual abuse or assault may be eligible to make a claim for compensation against the Criminal Injuries Compensation Authority (CICA).
 This government run body manage a scheme that allows for abuse compensation payments to be made but only in certain circumstances.